aheze/Popovers/README.md

 ## Usage

 To present a popover in SwiftUI, use the `.popover(present:attributes:view)` modifier.
+By default, the popover uses the parent view as the source frame.

 ```swift
 import SwiftUI